NorthernMan54/homebridge-HTTP-IRBlaster/README.md

 - "accessory" - Must be "http-irblaster"
 - "name" - Name of the device
-- "url" - Initial URL of the device, including any options ie "<http://192.168.1.175/json?simple=1>" - See https://github.com/mdhiggins/ESP8266-HTTP-IR-Blaster for details
+- "irBlaster" - Name or ip address of your IRBlaster Device
 - "on_busy" - How long the device should be busy for when turning on, in milliseconds ie 30000
 - "off_busy" - How long the device should be busy for when turning off, in milliseconds ie 1000
 - "up_busy" - How long the device should be busy for when turning up, in milliseconds ie 600